E-APR: Mapping the Effectiveness of Automated Program Repair: Conclusion

 \section{Conclusion}

-In this paper, we introduced e-APR, which is a novel framework for assessing strengths and weaknesses of APR techniques for Automated Program Repair (APR).
+In this paper, we introduced E-APR, which is a novel framework for assessing strengths and weaknesses of APR techniques for Automated Program Repair (APR).
 We identified nine significant software features that have an impact on APRT effectiveness.
-These features were then used to provide explanations about an APR technique's behaviour across a range of buggy software systems.
-We introduced a method for visualising APRT footprints, which reveal strengths and weaknesses of the APR methods in solving APR problems.
+These features were then used to provide explanations on an APR technique's effectiveness across a range of buggy programs.
+We introduced a method for visualising APRT footprints, which reveal strengths and weaknesses of the APR techniques in fixing buggy programs.

 We conducted an analysis of 11 different APR techniques applied to 2,141 bugs from 130 projects, constituting in total 23,551 repair attempts.
 Our approach effectively identified APRT footprints and the features that impact the effectiveness of an automated program technique.
-Using the most significant features, we developed a machine learning model that learns the relationship between software features and APRT effectiveness, which was able to predict the most effective technique with 93.6\% accuracy and 75.83\% precision.
-E-APR allows objective assessment of different APRT techniques by analysing both their strengths and weaknesses, thus providing clear guidelines on when to select an APRT.
+Using the most significant features, we applied two machine learning approaches that learns the relationship between software features and APRT effectiveness.
+Random Forest Classifier showed the best performance, with 88\% precision, 81\% recall and 84\% f1-score.